-Monday, June 12 1:00-8:00 PM
+Monday, March 12 1:00-8:00 PM

 Join instructor Carolee Crabb to create handmade cards.
 Participants may drop in any time during the session.
 Cost is $7 for materials.
 Please bring double-stick tape and scissors.